jalalmostafa/clox/README.md

 ### VS Code

 You can also use `VS Code` to automate builds and run tests.
-Below is a table of the available tasks but at first make sure you have created `/build/` folder.
+Below is a table of the available tasks.
+If it is the first time running the project, then be sure to generate build files by running `Rebuild` task

 | Task Name                   | Job                                                                               | Hotkey (default) |
 | --------------------------- | --------------------------------------------------------------------------------- |:----------------:|